LaDamion Guyton

 Scouting Report

-LaDamion Guyton is an elite, five-star EDGE prospect and one of the most explosive pass rushers in the 2026 class.
-Originally the top-ranked player in the 2027 cycle before reclassifying, he possesses a rare combination of initial burst, bend, and motor that makes him a constant disruptive force in the backfield.
+LaDamion Guyton is an elite, five-star edge prospect who reclassified from 2027 to the 2026 class.
+He possesses a rare combination of explosive athleticism and raw power that makes him a consistent disruptive force in the backfield.

 Physical Profile